gzachariadis/Python.Challenges/README.md

 A diary, if you will, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level.

+## ⚠️ Disclaimer

+Please attempt these exercises on your own.

+**DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.
+Using material from this repository to gain rank, violates each individual Platform's Policy and might result in getting you banned.

 ## Format

 - Title